 - Daily Unique Reach

 It is crucial to understand the difference between these three as all three categories cater to a different set of delivery.
-Know more about it over here.

-5. Bid Amount
+5. Set Your Bid Amount

 Bidding on Facebook is variable.
 It changes as per the target audience.
 If you change the demographics of the ad set, the bid amount shall change.